' Javelina Leap Vineyard & Winery - Historical Info

 Historical Info

 The first part of our name is Javelina.
 What is a Javelina ?
 A Javelina ( hav a leen a ) is a member of the Peccary family and resembles a wild boar.
 They are native to our area and often seen in packs with their cute little ones and do not bother the grape vines at all, they prefer cactus, roots, nuts and bulbs.
-There are many Javelina around the vineyard and are seen at dusk, night or early morning, and although usually distinterested with humans, because they have very poor vision they have to rely mostly on smell and will charge if they feel threatened, especially with little ones around.
+Many Javelina are seen around the vineyard at dusk, night or early morning.
+Javelina have very poor vision relying mostly on smell.
+Although they usually avoid humans, javelina will charge if they feel threatened, especially with little ones around.